edgefirst-dev/core/README.md

 import { fs } from "@edgefirst-dev/core";
 ```

+> [!WARNING]
+> This function is memoized so the next time you call it, it will return the same instance of the FS object.

 > [!TIP]
 > Check [@mjackson's File Storage documentation](https://github.com/mjackson/file-storage) to know what's possible with this library.
 > The `FS#keys` and `FS#serve` methods are not available in the original library, they are custom methods added by this library and therefore are documented here.